New Valley Governorate: Industrial zones

 New Valley also contains some farming areas created by the New Valley project, like Sharq El Owainat.

 History

 2011 Egyptian revolution

 Violent clashes were reported in the New Valley Governorate on February 8–9, 2011 as part of the 2011 Egyptian revolution.
 Protesters set fire to police stations and the National Democratic Party building.
 Multiple deaths were reported in addition to hundreds of injuries amid claims that the police opened fire on protesters in Kharga Oasis with live ammunition.

+2014 Farafra ambush

+On 19 July 2014, unidentified gunmen ambushed a desert checkpoint by the Farafra Oasis Road in New Valley Governorate.
+Twenty-two border guards were killed in the attack, which was one of the biggest since the July 2013 ousting of Egyptian president Mohamed Morsi and the second at the same checkpoint in less than three months.